facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/writing_layers.rst

 Multiple TC definitions in language
 -----------------------------------

-Let's say you want to define all of your TCs in one string and later keep running them.
+Let's say you want to define all of your TCs in one string and later use that string for running different operations defined in the string.
 You an do so easily.
+You can define a :code:`lang` variable that holds the TC definition for all your operations.
-Every time you want to run a different layer, you can make a :code:`tc.define` call and get the layer.
+Every time you want to run a different operation, you can make a :code:`tc.define` call on the :code:`lang` variable, specify the :code:`name` corresponding to the operation definition and get the TC layer for it.
+Below is an example for how to do this:

 .. code-block:: python